tfraudet/Reason-ArturiaKeylabEssential-Remote/README.md

 # Reason-ArturiaKeylabEssential-Remote

-Reason remote controls for Arturia Keylab Essential keyborad
+Reason remote controls script for Arturia Keylab Essential keyboard

+## Installation

+put here how to install the `script` in the reason environements

+## Other stuff

+bla bla bla.